Drew Waters Preview, Player Props: Royals vs. White Sox

-The Kansas City Royals, including Drew Waters (.385 on-base percentage in past 10 games, 80 points above season-long percentage), take on starter Dylan Cease and the Chicago White Sox at Kauffman Stadium, Tuesday at 7:40 PM ET.
+On Wednesday, Drew Waters (.250 batting average in his past 10 games, with a double, a home run, three walks and four RBI) and the Kansas City Royals face the Chicago White Sox, whose starting pitcher will be Touki Toussaint.
+First pitch is at 7:40 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with two RBI) against the White Sox.
+In his previous game he had a hitless performance (0-for-4) against the White Sox.

 Drew Waters Game Info & Props vs. the White Sox